awsaavedra/awsaavedra.github.io/content/documentation.md

 10. The Making of a Genius by Aaron Stern (hard to get a copy)

 11. Pedagogy (Learning Models) when people ask "well this is the only model we currently have for education, right?" send them here to read these other options
+This is not a failure of possibility, only a failure of imagination if someone can't imagine a better option.
     1. Dojo Mastery Model
     2. https://en.m.wikipedia.org/wiki/Colorado_College Colorado College uses the block plan
     3. https://en.m.wikipedia.org/wiki/Ethical_Culture_Fieldston_School